planetfederal/qgis-suite-plugin/doc/source/actions/qgis.rst

    * - Action
      - Description
+   * - Refresh
+     - Updates the contents of the list of QGIS layers in the tree.
    * - Publish
      - Publishes the layer to a GeoServer catalog.
 It creates a store and resource and a layer based on it.
 If the layer is a vector layer, the corresponding styling defined in QGIS or that layer will be published and used for the layer.
 The catalog and workspace are selected in a dialog like the one shown below